imazen/resizer/Plugins/PsdComposer/readme.md

 * **Do not use with untrusted PSD files.
 This plugin has not undergone security testing.**

-Allows you to edit PSD files (hide/show layers, change text layer contents, apply certain effects), and render them to jpeg, gif, or png dynamically.
+Allows you to edit PSD files (hide/show layers, change text layer contents, apply certain effects), and render them to JPEG, GIF, or PNG dynamically.
 Works as an IVirtualImageProvider, so you can post-process the composed result with any of the other plugins or commands.

 Great for